collerepo/Port-Shinobi/README.md

-Stealthy Port Sentinel: A Port Scanner specialized in Covert & Advanced Evasion Techniques
+Port Shinobi: A Port Scanner specialized in Covert & Advanced Evasion Techniques
 ============================================================================================

 **Description:**
-Stealthy Port Sentinel is a Python-based port scanner designed to evade detection by modern security systems.
+Port Shinobi is a Python-based port scanner designed to evade detection by modern security systems.
 It employs advanced techniques such as polymorphism, metamorphism, and anti-debugging to remain stealthy while scanning for open ports on a target system.

 **Features:**